 Why 2011 Could be the Year of the Oil Comeback

 Like every investor, I try to read voraciously to get an edge.
-I'm always on the lookout for investment angles that haven't gotten much press but could eventually turn into a market-moving event.
-So my ears perked up last week when I saw that futures, betting that we'll soon see oil move up to $100 a barrel.
-In subsequent days, it's become easier to see the signs of $100 oil popping up on people's radars.fund traders have recently been aggressively buying energy
+I’m always on the lookout for investment angles that haven’t gotten much press but could eventually turn into a market-moving event.
+So my ears perked up last week when I saw that futures, betting that we’ll soon see oil move up to $100 a barrel.
+In subsequent days, it’s become easier to see the signs of $100 oil popping up on people’s radars.

 For example, on Monday, Saudi oil minister Ali Naimi suggested that oil prices could move up to $90 without hurting global economic growth, up from a previous perceived ceiling of $80.
 That’s led some to speculate that OPEC will try to maintain production at current levels even as signs are emerging that oil demand has begun to pick up.

-Analysts at Merrill Lynch see $100 oil by early 2011 for a more prosaic reason: They believe that the U.S. Federal Reserve's plan for quantitative easing (QE2) will weaken the dollar and raise the price of commodities, particularly gold, silver and oil.
-[Read: "How "] The recent move in the dollar is a possible harbinger of things to come, according to Merrill: "We believe that oil is only starting to reflect a weak U.S. dollar against G10, leaving room for oil price rises as emerging market currencies strengthen against the U.S. dollar."
-Will Affect Your Portfolio This Week
+Analysts at Merrill Lynch see $100 oil by early 2011 for a more prosaic reason: They believe that the U.S. Federal Reserve’s plan for quantitative easing (QE2) will weaken the dollar and raise the price of commodities, particularly gold, silver and oil.
+[Read: “How The Fed Will Affect Your Portfolio This Week”] The recent move in the dollar is a possible harbinger of things to come, according to Merrill: “We believe that oil is only starting to reflect a weak U.S. dollar against G10, leaving room for oil price rises as emerging market currencies strengthen against the U.S. dollar.”

 Make no mistake, $100 oil is not nearly as lethal to the economy as $140 oil was a few years ago, but it still creates serious headwinds and tailwinds in a range of industries.
 Here a just a few impacts: